-The profits of a repo business will vary depending on the business’ specialization, the number of clients it has, and even the number of repossessions the business successfully makes.
-According to Shmoop, repo industry averages range between $150 and $400 per car.
+A repo business’s profits will vary depending on the business’ specialization, the number of clients it has, and even the number of repossessions the business successfully makes.
+According to Shmoop, the repo industry averages range between $150 and $400 per car.
 If a business repossesses between four and five cars a week, that amounts to an income between $4,000 and $6,500 a month, equating to $50,000 to $80,000 per year before expenses.

 If a business owner buys a used tow truck, they may be able to keep expenses down while still earning a healthy income.
-Working with freelance drivers who already have their own tow trucks can also help to minimize costs while still allowing the business to profit off of the increased amount of work that’s done.
+Working with freelance drivers who already have their own tow trucks can also help minimize costs while still allowing the business to profit from the increased amount of work done.

 Things to consider before starting a repo business

-Before starting a repo business, be sure to thoroughly research your existing competitors that specialize in the type of repossessions that you’ll be performing.
+Before starting a repo business, be sure to thoroughly research your existing competitors that specialize in the type of repossessions you’ll perform.
 It will be much easier to build up a client base if you’re not trying to compete with many other businesses that already have established relationships with these clients.